Nothing can make or break your gaming experience quite like the PC itself.

 An aspect where this laptop excels is the sound quality.
 We were a bit surprised by how good the sound quality is.

-The customizations for the Y700 include adding an additional 8GB of RAM to the existing 8, as well as swapping the 1 TB hard drive for a 256GB SSD.
-The RAM option does make sense, however, the SSD – HDD trade-off can put off some folks from buying.
+The customizations for the Y700 include adding 8GB of RAM to the existing 8, as well as swapping the 1 TB hard drive for a 256GB SSD.
+The RAM option does make sense.
+However, the SSD – HDD trade-off can put off some folks from buying.
 Overall, a pretty solid choice for the MOBA or MMO entry-level gamer.

 - Weight: 5.7 pounds